ozzie-lam/rebyte-docs/agents/design-your-agent/actions/input.md

 # Input

 * The `Input Action` is used to send input information to the Agent.
 Other actions are based on the input information to perform the right operation.

 * The first action in the Agent must be an `Input Action`, you can not delete it or copy it.

 * You can select different input datasets to run your agent.
+For more information about datasets, please refer to [Datasets](../../../agents/test-your-agent/datasets.md).

 ## Usage